roydejong/timbot/README.md

 - 👨‍💻 Easy to set up and manage from built-in **Web Admin**.
 - 📢 Configurable **Live Announcements** for Twitch Streams, YouTube videos, Tweets, and more.
+- 💬 Set up automatic **Responses and Reactions** to messages and other events.

 ## Getting started

-You'll need to run your own copy of Timbot on a server or computer.
+**You'll need to run your own copy of Timbot on a server or computer.**

 ### Prerequisites